colinpaicemq/zWireshark/README.md

 -  2024 July 6: Fix documentation problems
 -  2024 Oct 8:  Used Locate mode instead of Move mode to allow for big buffers.
 -  2024 Oct 8:  Fixed documentation problems with the wrong command options specified.
+-  2025 Jan 2:  Add support for TCPDATA - capturing and formatting of AT-TLS encrypted
+-  2025 Jan 2:  Minor formatting enhancements